-Immunizations are provided to children through the Vaccines for Children Program in the following counties: Buffalo, Dawson, Gosper, Harlan, Kearney, and Phelps.
-All clinics are by appointment only.
-The immunization program does not have any income guidelines and there is a $19.00 per child/per vaccination administration donation.
-Helpful immunization guidelines are as follows:
+Immunizations are provided to children through the Vaccine for Children Program and Vaccine for Adults Program in the following counties: Buffalo, Dawson, Gosper, Harlan, Kearney, and Phelps.
+The Immunization Program serves Children and Adults that are:

 For Southwest Nebraska Public Health Department Clinics and dates in Hayes Center, Curtis, and McCook: